Seven tax structuring aspects for BOI promoted companies

 The Thailand Board of Investment is the governmental agency to promote foreign direct investments in Thailand.
 Key benefits of a BOI promotion are

-- the Foreign Business License to do business in Thailand with up to 100% foreign shareholders,
+- the waiver for a Foreign Business License to do business in Thailand with up to 100% foreign shareholders,

 - the right to acquire legal ownership in real estate and